NeighTools/UnityDoorstop/README.md

 # Unity Doorstop

-> ⚠️ **Note for UPP users**
->
-> The project has been divided!
-Namely,
-> * UPP is now known as Doorstop, and it does not contain any patching tools.
-> * PatcherLoader now exists as a legacy [SybarisLoader](https://github.com/NeighTools/SybarisLoader)

-Doorstop is a tool to sideload and execute managed code in Unity before any of the assemblies are loaded*!
+Doorstop is a tool to execute managed assemblies inside Unity as early as possible!

-*For the exception of `mscorlib.dll`.
+This repository is indented mainly for developers!
+Developers should package Doorstop into their applications for the end-users.

 ## Features

 * **Runs first**: Doorstop's bootstrapper runs its own code before Unity has an ability to do so.
-* **Modular**: Add your own loaders, and the bootstrapper will execute them!
-* **Open source!**
+* **Configurable**: A very basic configuration file allows to specify your own assembly to execute!
+* **Public domain!** You are fully free to embed Doorstop into your application!

 ## Guides for users and developers on [the wiki](https://github.com/NeighTools/UnityDoorstop/wiki)